XDGFX/PPP/README.md

 ---

 ## Usage instructions
-1. Install Python 3.X if you haven't already
+1. Install Python 3 if you haven't already
 2. Download the latest release of PPP from [here](https://github.com/XDGFX/PPP/releases)
-3. Ensure you have at least 1 playlist in Plex already, so PPP can use it as a template
+3. For first run: have at least one sample playlist already in Plex.
+This is so PPP can determine variables from it.
+Alternatively, variables can be edited manually (see [Setup](#Setup))
-4. Run PPP with Python 3 (if running for the first time, a setup will take you through assigning your variables, or you can rename `variablesExample.json` to `variables.json` and fill in your configuration manually)
+4. Run PPP with Python 3

 ```
 PPP.py [-h] [-setup] [-nobackups] [-retention n]